 - Your subject line should be related to the content of the email, and compelling enough to get readers to open your email.

 - Make sure to include preview text.
 Preview text is most effective when it encourages action from readers.

-- Your subject line and preview text shouldn't be the exact same phrase.
-Instead they should complement each other, while letting your readers know what the email is about.
+- Use a preview text that is different from, but complimentary to, your subject line.
+Both should let your readers know what the email is about.
 For example, you might have the subject line "Look at our new spring gear" followed by the preview text "Don't miss out on 10% off shorts, tanks, and more for the warm weather ahead."

-- Keep your subject line between 3-6 words, or under 50 characters.
+- Keep your subject line between 3 to 6 words, or under 50 characters.
 This ensures that readers can still see the subject line when checking emails on a mobile device.

 Including a mailing address in your emails